What is OCS Recruiting?

-Some students mistakenly think of the Recruiting Program as the “easy” way to find a job or internship.
-While many aspects of the program make the application and interview processes more convenient, it is important to realize that the program is often stressful, with multiple quick deadlines and demanding interview schedules.
+Some students mistakenly think of recruiting as the “easy” way to find a job or internship.
+While many aspects of recruiting make the application and interview processes more convenient, recruiting is highly competitive and often stressful, with multiple quick deadlines and demanding interview schedules.
 Not all students are successful through the structured recruiting process, as you can see from the "By the Numbers" statistics below.

 Why is there so much Finance and Consulting?

-OCS invites all types of organizations to participate in the OCS Recruiting Program.
-The only requirements are that participating organizations have paid opportunities and that they abide by the program's policies and procedures, including Harvard's non-discrimination policy.
-The Recruiting Program often includes popular opportunities at Facebook, Kraft Heinz, PepsiCo, the U.S. Navy, and Walt Disney.
+OCS invites all types of organizations to participate in recruiting activities.
+The only requirements are that participating organizations have paid opportunities and that they abide by OCS policies and procedures, including Harvard's non-discrimination policy.
+OCS Recruiting often includes popular opportunities at Facebook, Kraft Heinz, PepsiCo, the U.S. Navy, and Walt Disney.
 That being said, many types of organizations do not hire through an elaborate process such as this; formal programs are very time-consuming and expensive for employers.

-- Highly sought-after organizations in areas such as sports, media, electronic gaming, nonprofits, and entertainment are overloaded with applications and have no need to spend resources traveling to college campuses in search of additional candidates.
+- Highly sought-after organizations in areas such as sports, media, electronic gaming, nonprofits, and entertainment are overloaded with applications and have no need to spend resources in search of additional candidates.

 - Other types of organizations such as startups, venture capital, journalism, and biotech are looking for applicants to show initiative by finding them.